 As with Forced Marriage there is the 'One Chance' rule.
-It is essential that settings /Trusts/colleges take action without delay and make a referral to children's services.
+It is essential that we as a Trust take action without delay and make a referral to children's services.

 Domestic Abuse (incl Operation Encompass)

 How does it affect children?